allegro/allegro.tech/_posts/2015-06-01-comparison-of-webdriver-based-solutions-for-tests-automation.md

 }
 ```

-Scala and Geb use `eventually` and `waitFor` in all cases requiring waiting for fulfillment of any asserted conditions.
+Scala and Geb use `eventually` and `waitFor` in all cases that require waiting for fulfillment of any asserted conditions.

-We are now at the place where we have got a list of search results limited to categories of our choice and sorted in
+We are now at the place where we have got a list of search results narrowed down to categories of our choice and sorted in
 ascending order by price.
 Last thing we have to do right now is to check the lowest price of the tablet.
 However in
-result list there are also gadgets for this tablet with &ldquo;Venue 7&rdquo; in title and, because results were sorted
+the result list there are also gadgets for this tablet with &ldquo;Venue 7&rdquo; in the title and, because results were sorted
 by price, they will be first (gadgets are usually cheaper than device itself).
 For our test we will just assume that
 gadget prices are lower than PLN 100.00.
 So we find the first price which matches `XXX.XX` pattern, where X is a digit.
 The first match found will be the lowest price of the tablet.
 Let&rsquo;s go back to implementation again.